emliri/multimedia-js/README.md

 Replace `0` by any index (see initial console output).

+## Online demo & Latest "Nightly" builds deploys

+In a hurry or too lazy to build it yourself? ;P

+We always make the latest build of master available through the Netlify network here: https://multimedia-js-nightly.netlify.com/

+You can even directly check out web test-cases here: https://multimedia-js-nightly.netlify.com/test-cases/web

 ## Development modus and status

 Please note: The v1 branch is in *fast-pace* development and as we increase minor versions, some public APIs might change in *non-backward-compatible* way.